Gears of War: Plot

-The Locust reemerge and begin a campaign of occupying human cities located on the Jacinto Plateau to act as stepping stones in order to take Ephyra.
-The Locust are able to emerge and overrun Ephyra ten years after Emergence Day.
-During the chaos, Marcus Fenix leads an unauthorized mission to save his father from the Locust assault.
-A helicopter is shot down by the Locust and crashes into the Fenix estate, presumably killing Adam Fenix.
-The COG's leadership court martials Marcus and sentences him to life in prison.
-After losing Ephyra, the remainder of the COG retreats to Jacinto City, which resides on the edge of the plateau.
+The Locust reemerge and begin a campaign of occupying human cities on the Jacinto Plateau to act as stepping stones.
+The Locust are eventually able to emerge and overrun Ephyra 10 years after Emergence Day.
+During the chaos, Marcus Fenix leads an unauthorized rescue mission to save his father from the Locust assault.
+During the evacuation, a helicopter is shot down by the Locust and crashes into the Fenix Estate, presumably killing Adam.
+The COG's leadership court martials Marcus and sentences him to 40 years in prison.
+After losing Ephyra, the remainder of the COG retreats to Jacinto City.

-Gears of War is set fourteen years after the Locust emerged, and four years into Marcus Fenix's imprisonment.
-The COG forces devise a last-ditch offensive to destroy the Locust Horde with the Lightmass Bomb to detonate in their tunnels.
-Marcus Fenix, now a disgraced veteran, is reinstated into the COG army to supplement the their depleted ranks.
-Marcus joins Dominic Santiago on a mission to map the Locust Horde's tunnel network in preparation for the bombing.
+Gears of War is set 14 years after the Locust emerged, and four years into Marcus Fenix's imprisonment.
+The COG forces devise a last-ditch offensive to destroy the Locust by detonating the Lightmass Bomb in their tunnels.
+Marcus is reinstated into the COG army to supplement their depleted ranks and joins Dominic Santiago in Delta Squad on a mission to map the Locust tunnel network in preparation for the bombing.
 Their unit is ambushed by Locust forces and sustain heavy casualties.
-Fenix is repromoted to Sergeant and leads Delta Squad with two other soldiers, Augustus Cole and Damon Baird.
-While the mapping device fails, Delta uncovers mapping data already created by Adam Fenix.
-Marcus prevails in retrieving the tunnel data from his father's lab, who had been studying the Locust, and successfully deploys the Lightmass Bomb.
-Many of the Locust are killed, including High General RAAM.
+Fenix is repromoted to Sergeant and leads Delta with two other soldiers, Augustus Cole and Damon Baird.
+While the Sonic Resonator fails to map the tunnels, Delta uncovers mapping data already created by Adam Fenix.
+Marcus retrieves the tunnel data from his father's lab, who had been studying the Locust, and successfully deploys the Lightmass Bomb.
+Many of the Locust are killed.
 The Locust Queen, Myrrah, pledges to continue the war effort.

-In the months following the Lightmass Bombing, the human population suffers from a condition known as Rustlung, a respiratory disease caused by the inhalation of Imulsion fumes due to the evaporation of Imulsion from the bombing.
+In the months following the Lightmass Offensive, the human population begins to suffer from a respiratory condition known as Rustlung, caused by the inhalation of Imulsion evaporated by the bombings.
 The Locust reemerge and bring with them a force that can sink entire cities on the Jacinto Plateau.
-Following the destruction of Tollen and Montevado, and the raid attacks on Jacinto, the COG fears that the Locust might be trying to sink Jacinto City next.
-With their last city on Sera threatened, COG leader Chairman Richard Prescott devises Operation: Hollow Storm, in which thousands of soldiers will be deployed into the Hollow to locate the Locust stronghold and eliminate them once and for all.
+After the destruction of Tollen and Montevado, the COG fears the Locust are trying to destroy Jacinto.
+Threatened with extinction, COG leader Chairman Richard Prescott devises Operation: Hollow Storm, in which thousands of soldiers will be deployed into the Hollow, locate the Locust stronghold, and eliminate them once and for all.